AliMourtaza/KPI-Analysis/README.md

 # KPI-Analysis
-Need analyze key indicators for pizza sales data to gain insight
+Need to analyze key indicators for pizza sales data to gain insight